jasonplatts/tailwindcss-nova-ext/README.md

 # Panic Nova Tailwind CSS Autocomplete Extension

 This repository contains the Tailwind CSS autocomplete extension for Nova, Panic's code editor for macOS.
-Its functionality includes autocomplete for Tailwind CSS classes, functions and directives.
+Its functionality includes autocomplete for Tailwind CSS classes.

-### Planned Features

-* If Panic includes the ability to use color icons in their autocomplete functionality, the Tailwind CSS color classes will be added with color previews.

 ## Prerequisites